thief0077/Javascript/README.md

 # Codefights Challenges

-Challenges repo using mainly JS6 and sometimes Python for solving the tasks.
+Challenges and interview questions, using mainly JS6 and sometimes Python for solving the tasks.